vygr/ChrysaLisp/README.md

 make undo
 ```

-This will copy the *snapshot_old.zip* to *snapshot.zip* unzip it and remake.
-So
+This does a clean and unzips the *snapshot_old.zip*.
+So stepping back to the
-stepping back to the system as was when the last `make backup` was done.
+system as was when the last `make backup` was done.

 Clean with: